2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 This traditional settlement rests on the slope of Mount Pyrgia (100 meters a.s.l.), a few hundred meters from Hersonissos main road.

-Koutouloufari is a quaint little town with traditional Cretan architecture made of limestone houses, cobblestone alleys, and plenty of flowers and vineyards.
+Koutouloufari is a quaint little town with traditional Cretan architecture.
+It features limestone houses, cobblestone alleys, and plenty of flowers and vineyards.

-In the village, it’s possible to pay a visit to Agios Vasilios church, which dates from 1840.
+In the village, it’s possible to visit Agios Vasilios church, which dates from 1840.

 Picturesque tavernas and cafés offer great appetizers and a panoramic view of the bay of Hersonissos.